1999 NBA playoffs

 The 1999 NBA playoffs was the postseason tournament of the National Basketball Association’s 1998-99 season.
 The tournament concluded with the Western Conference champion San Antonio Spurs defeating the Eastern Conference champion New York Knicks 4 games to 1.
 Tim Duncan was named NBA Finals MVP.

-The 1999 Playoffs are memorable in that a #8 seed (the Knicks) made it to the Finals for the only time in history, and that it came after a lockout-shortened 50-game season.
+The 1999 Playoffs are memorable in part because a #8 seed (the Knicks) made it to the Finals for the first time in history, following a lockout–shortened 50–game season.
+It was one of only two NBA Finals to include a #8 seed, the other occurring in 2023.